 It’s common for people to take comfort from chewing gum during the day and often into the evening.
-Sleeping with gum in the mouth feels riskier by default, though.
-It transpires that this is indeed the case, as gum should always be removed before bed.
+However, sleeping with gum in the mouth is riskier, so it should be removed before bedtime.

-Many legends exist about chewing gum and its impact on the body, and not all of them are helpful.
+Many legends exist about chewing gum and its impact on the body, but not all are helpful or accurate.
 All the same, it’s advisable to get into the habit of removing gum before bed.
-It’s the only way to ensure safety and hygiene in your sleep routine.

 Is it Safe to Chew Gum in Bed?

-Chewing gum is often packed with sugar.
-Even if the gum is marketed as sugar-free or ‘tooth-friendly,’ the Australian Dental Journal explains that the product will likely contain corrosive acids that damage teeth overnight.
+Chewing gum is often high in sugar.
+Even if the gum is sugar-free or ‘tooth-friendly,’ the Australian Dental Journal explains that it’ll likely contain corrosive acids that damage teeth overnight.

-When we sleep, the mouth is rarely open.
-One exception to this is being prone to significant bouts of snoring.
-As a result, the mouth grows warmer, hence why we often have a dry mouth and throat in the morning, as does the saliva.
+When we sleep, the mouth is less likely to be open.
+As a result, the mouth grows warmer, so we often have a dry mouth and throat in the morning.

 As the gum grows warmer, it’ll eventually start to melt.
-Over the evening, a sticky but solid wad of gum will become, for want of a better word, a mass of goo.
+Over the evening, a sticky but solid wad of gum will become a mass of goo, for want of a better word.
 You’ll either swallow this, it’ll stick to your teeth and mouth, or it’ll fall from your mouth.
-None of these outcomes are favorable.

 Can You Fall Asleep While Chewing?

 According to Physiological Behavior, this is because chewing stimulates the nervous system.
 Moving our jaw increases blood flow to the brain, making us more alert.
-Great if you’re at work and feeling tired, less so if you’re trying to doze off.
+That’s great if you’re at work and feeling tired, less so if you’re trying to doze off.

 On the one hand, this is a good thing.
-If you don’t fall asleep, you’re less likely to sleep with gum in your mouth and accrue all the risks this entails.
-On the other, it’s still not ideal to keep yourself awake when you’re supposed to be unwinding for the night.
+If you don’t fall asleep, you’re less likely to sleep with gum in your mouth and face the risks this entails.
+On the other, keeping yourself awake when you’re supposed to be unwinding for the night isn’t recommended.

 Will Gum Stay in Your Mouth Overnight?